DanielCantabella/K-way_GraphPartitioning/README.md

 | Twitter | 765501          | 759              | 41160                     | 31.70                     |

-### Task 2.1:
+## Task 2:
-We are going to analyze the effect of different parameters on our sample graphs:
+In this section we analyze the effects of the parameters of the algorithm as well as the implementation of a new simulated annealing function.

 The different parameters we are going to investigate are:
 * Simulated annealing delta (default: 0.003)